nmantani/FileInsight-plugins/README.md

 ```

 ### Manual update
-Please download the latest release version and copy "plugins" folder into
+Please download the latest release version and copy the "plugins" folder into
 %USERPROFILE%\Documents\McAfee FileInsight to overwrite with the new version.

 ## Customization